What is Chinese (Mandarin) about?

 (Hone Tuwhare, Die deutsche Sprache und ich, NZCTE, Goethe-Institut, circa 1997)

-Learning languages encourages diverse ways of thinking, doing, and being
+Learning more than one language encourages diverse ways of thinking

 (Hone Tuwhare, Die deutsche Sprache und ich, NZCTE, Goethe-Institut, circa 1997)